tanvimurke/Virtual_Waiter/README.md

 1. When you open the app you can select either user or admin.
 2. If you are user then you can directly view the menu.
 3. Browse for the menu where images, description, voice assistance would help you to choose your order.
-4.By switching on the button your order will be placed.
+4. By switching on the button your order will be placed.
-5.If you are an admin then log in into the app using password.
+5. If you are an admin then log in into the app using password.
-6.You would be able to view the orders that the customers have placed.
+6. You would be able to view the orders that the customers have placed.
-7.After serving the order you can clear the page as well
+7. After serving the order you can clear the page as well